Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: Magnification bias for spectroscopic galaxy clustering

-The contribution of magnification to the 2PCF multipoles has been computed in~\cite{Tansella:2018sld} for the full sky.
+The contribution of magnification to the 2PCF multipoles was computed in~\cite{Tansella:2018sld} for the full sky.
 However, the flat-sky approximation is sufficiently accurate, while reducing computational cost substantially~\citep{Jelic-Cizmek:2020jsn}.
-For this reason, we have implemented this effect using the flat-sky recipe in \cloe.
+For this reason, we implemented this effect using the flat-sky recipe in \cloe.

-In the flat-sky Limber approximation, the contribution of lensing magnification to the 2PCF can be split into two terms: the cross-correlation of magnification and density, and the magnification-magnification auto-correlation.
+In the flat-sky Limber approximation, the contribution of lensing magnification to the 2PCF can be split into two terms: the cross-correlation of magnification and density and the magnification-magnification auto-correlation.
 The cross-correlation between magnification and RSD vanishes under this approximation and the full-sky contribution is negligible, as discussed in~\citet{Jelic-Cizmek:2020jsn}; hence, we do not include it in our modelling.
-In summary, we model the effect of magnification by adding the two aforementioned contributions to the redshift-space multipoles of the 2PCF $\xi^{\rm gg}_{{\rm obs},\ell}(s^{\rm fid};z)$, already implemented in \cloe